owhite/Arduino-PID-control/README.md

 Actually this is what will never happen without PID.
 Again, the x-axis is time, the y-axis is motor position.
 Using a serial command you issue a command to go to a certain position.
 The blue shows the ideal situation: at a certain time point you want the dumb thing to go to a specific point and just stay there.
 What might happen is something like the purple line.
 You request to go to a certain position and in the case of the purple line, the motor wildly over shoots that position.
 It also doesnt know how to slow down at the right time, it also goes "whoaaaaa" and tries to swing back to the target position, over shooting, and eventually bounces back and forth to get close to the target position.

+Okay, so this sucks.
+You try a bunch of variables for kP, kI, and kD and the motor is behaving erratically.

+Installation and usage of python as well as pyplot is left up to you.